holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/09_chatbot_policy/lesson_plan.md

     - Types
     - Assert
 - Questions from the previous night's homework?
-- Code review
-    - Spin the wheel
-    - Problem 2.7 (sorted list of integers problem)
-- Class coding
-    - Function that takes two lists as input and returns a single list of pairs
-        - Need it for some of the graph stuff
-        - `[1, 5], [3, 9] -> [(1, 3), (5, 9)]`
-    - Put question into ChatBot and see what it says
 - Today going to discuss how ChatBots affect learning
 - Give 5m to journal about discussion questions:
     - What are appropriate ChatBot usages in other classes?